 Color is only one item that we must be open to.
 Other details include using different lures in different locations and using different retrieves.
 Have you have tried a bottom-bouncing buzzbait?
 I know they weren't designed to do that.
 Who says?
 There is a story behind this.

-While practicing for a Bassmaster event, my fishing partner (who is my wife Joann) and I were fishing docks.
-While I was throwing a spinnerbait, she was trying her luck with a buzzbait.
-On one particular cast she backlashed.
+While practicing for a Bassmaster event, my fishing partner (my wife Joann) and I were fishing docks.
+While I was throwing a spinnerbait, she tried her luck with a buzzbait.
+On one particular cast, she backlashed.
 Once she got untangled, she started reeling in the buzzbait, which had been sitting on the bottom for a few minutes.
-After only a couple of turns of the reel, her rod doubled over.
+After only a couple of reel turns, her rod doubled over.
 "I think I got one" were her famous words that won't be forgotten anytime soon.
 A largemouth just over 5lbs. had inhaled her lure!
-Her bottom-bouncing technique continued to be successful the rest of the day and on other lakes after that.
+Her bottom-bouncing technique continued to succeed the rest of the day and on other lakes after that.

 Joann also has another theory called the "Cute and Pretty Theory."
 She chooses her lures by how cute and pretty they are regardless of weather and water conditions, and IT WORKS!
 Can you imagine Michael Iaconelli describing a "Cute" lure he used to win the Classic?

 There is a lesson to be learned here.
 Most bass fishermen get locked into certain beliefs concerning when and where to use certain baits, colors of baits, and bass behavior.
 To improve at this sport, we must open our minds and our tackle box.
 Remember, bass don't always follow the book, and neither should you.